 2) Calaveras Big Trees State Park

-The North Grove walking loop gets you up close to–and even inside of–jaw-droppingly delightful trees.
-And it’s easy enough to do with toddlers on foot, or you can push a buggy or stroller through if you like.
+Bonus: It’s easy enough to do with toddlers on foot, or you can push a buggy or stroller through if you like.

 If you plan well in advance, you may be able to get a camping reservation here as well (see my tips for Camping at Big Trees here).